 Community youth work - at the moment members of our Church leadership team are part of a working party looking at how we can serve the older teenagers of the town, and also some of the more vulnerable young people disengaging with school.
 This work is in its early stages and the multi faceted group is exploring different avenues to engage with this age group.
 It is an exciting time to be in Sherborne if your passion is to work with young people.

-The Hen House - this is a weekly toddler group, it’s main focus is developing relationships with parents.
+Toddler groups.
+Both locations have toddler groups weekly - their main focus is developing relationships with parents and the toddlers.
 The age range of the parents ranges from young mums under 25 through to grandparents caring for toddlers.
 An intern can use this activity to develop skills in relationship building across age ranges and help serve the community in a practical way.
 Every term we provide a dinner for the mums , cooking a meal for them and selflessly serving them.
 This is really appreciated by the mums.

-House groups are essential to spiritual growth within the Church.
-House groups provide a great vehicle for an intern to get plugged into the life of the Church.
-Also house groups are a great opportunity to develop relationships with Church members .
+Life groups are essential to spiritual growth within the Church.
+Life groups provide a great vehicle for an intern to get plugged into the life of the Church.
+Also life groups are a great opportunity to develop relationships with Church members .